braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/direct_mail/optilyz.md

 ## Integration

-To integrate with optilyz, use the [optilyz API][2] to send recipient data to the Braze webhook.
+to integrate with optilyz, use the [optilyz api][2] to send recipient data to the braze webhook.

-### Step 1: Create a Webhook Template in Braze
+### Step 1: create a webhook template in braze

 To create a webhook template, from the Braze dashboard, navigate to __Templates & Media__ and select __Blank Template__ under __Webhook Templates__.
 Name your template.

-### Step 2: Fill Out Your Template
+### Step 2: fill out your template

 In your new Webhook template, fill out the following fields: